-- Add the cauliflower, apple, shallots, rosemary leaves, and one tablespoon sesame oil to a large bowl.
-Season with salt and black pepper, to taste, and toss to combine.
+- Add the cauliflower, apple, shallots, and rosemary leaves to a large bowl.
+Season with salt and black pepper, to taste, spray with sesame oil and toss to combine.

 - Spread the cauliflower mixture into a uniform single layer onto the prepared baking sheet and place in the pre-heated oven to roast until the cauliflower is fork tender, approximately 25-30 minutes.

-- Meanwhile, heat the remaining olive oil in a large, high-sided skillet over medium heat.
-Add the garlic and cook, stirring frequently, until it becomes fragrant, approximately 30 seconds.
+- Meanwhile, heat a large, high-sided skillet over medium heat.
+Spray with sesame oil and add the garlic and cook, stirring frequently, until it becomes fragrant, approximately 30 seconds.
 Add the Brussels sprouts and cook, stirring only occasionally, until they become golden brown and crispy, approximately 15 minutes.

 - Add the fresh cherries and cook, stirring frequently, until just heated through, approximately 2 minutes.